Trade directory · Richmond metro · Virginia

 Licensing Requirements

-Virginia requires Class A Electrical Contractor license for projects over $120,000, Class B for projects over $7,500, or Class C for specialty work.
-Must pass PSI exam, provide financial statement, carry required insurance.
-Journeyman electricians need 8,000 hours experience plus exam.
+Virginia requires Class A Electrical Contractor License for contracts over $1,000.
+Must pass PSI examination, provide financial statement, carry required insurance, and have qualifying individual with electrical experience.
+Journeyman Electrician License requires 8,000 hours experience or approved apprenticeship plus exam.
 Licenses renew every 2 years with continuing education requirements.

 §2